vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

     }
 ```

-First we need to make `event` `mut` so that we can update the events status when
+First we need to make `event` mutable so that we can update the events status when
 it is delivered.

 Next we access the events finalizers with the `take_finalizers` function.
-We then update the
+We
-status with `EventStatus::Delivered` to indicate the event has been delivered successfully.
+then update the status with `EventStatus::Delivered` to indicate the event has
+been delivered successfully.

-If there had been an error whilst delivering the event, but the error was not a permanent
+If there had been an error whilst delivering the event, but the error was not a
-error, we would update the status with `EventStatus::Errored`.
-Vector will attempt to redeliver
+permanent error, we would update the status with `EventStatus::Errored`.
+Vector
-this event again.
+will attempt to redeliver this event again.

-If the error was a permanent one that would never work no matter how many times we retry
+If the error was a permanent one that would never work no matter how many times
-delivery, we update the status with `EventStatus::Rejected`.
+we retry delivery, we update the status with `EventStatus::Rejected`.

-# Emitting events
+# Emitting internal events

 Vector should be observable.
-It emit events about how it is running so users can introspect
+It emit events about how it is running so users
-its state to allow users to determine how healthy it is running.
-Our sink must emit some
+can introspect its state to allow users to determine how healthy it is running.
-metric when an event has been delivered to update the count of how many events have been
+Our sink must emit some metric when an event has been delivered to update the
-delivered.
+count of how many events have been delivered.

 There are two events that need to be emitted by the component.